QUaServer/QUaServer/README.md

 * [Encryption](#Encryption)

-How to enable and configure secure encrypten communication between the server and clients.
+How to enable and configure secure encrypted communication between the server and clients.

 * [Events](#Events)